kenwals/shinrin-yoku/README.md

   --green-mossy: 125, 188, 143; /* mossy green colour */

 hero text color: white;

-mid section background colour : mid section text colour: white;
+mid section background colour :

+mid section text colour: white;

 Footer background colour:

 Footer icons colour:whitesmoke;

-Icons , Typography, images to be decided.
+Icons used are from fontawesome.com .

+Images used are one i took myself.

-Font used
+Fonts used

-font-family: "Shadows Into Light", cursive;
+- Header text elements use the font: "Shadows Into Light", cursive;

-font-family: "Montserrat", sans-serif;
+- All other text uses the font: "Montserrat", sans-serif;
-***

 ## Features

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.